Vasistareddy/pythonRLSA/README.md

 	- now rlsa function accepts single value/tuple with pair of values. (before we need to call the function twice)
 	- a single value be assign to both operations.
 	- a tuple pair of values be assign to horizontal and vertical operations respectively
+	- package has a method rlsa_fast that can perform Run Length Smoothing in real time for operations where time is a constraint

 # Install

 	- pip install pythonRLSA

+# Install from Source

+    - python setup.py install

 # Install requirements